Type to search

 By Agni and Amrita, Tale of Two Backpackers

-Kushamandi Masks, traditionally known as Mukha are one of the most interesting handicrafts of West Bengal.
+Kushamandi Masks, traditionally known as Mukha are one of the most interesting forms of Adivasi art and craft in West Bengal.
 These masks are usually made as objects of devotion by the villagers.
 But these masks are also used in Gomira performances in the villages.

 The mask making is usually concentrated in the village of Mahisbathan in Kushamandi block of South Dinajpur.
 The village has about 250 artisans involved in the craft of mask making.
 These masks are used as a costume of the Gomira dance performance held by the villagers to propitiate the deity, usher in the ‘good forces’ and drive out the ‘evil forces’.